 ERP and ERP WMS Module Picking Limitations

 ERP and ERP WMS module picking limitations can have significant impacts on labor costs and accuracy.
 ERP systems are not always designed for optimal warehouse distribution center and manufacturing operations.
 In addition, WMS solutions that bolt onto ERPs often inherit the same architecture as the ERP and are challenged to improve efficiencies because they are not architected to support picking and other operations optimization.
 Some WMS solutions do support advanced picking and some do not; however, ERP WMS module bolt-on solutions do not.
-Intek and Minerva are unique because they combine all these capabilities in a WMS/WES/WCS package that also has direct control of hands-free picking, pick by light, and all forms of automation.
+Ascent Warehouse Logistics is unique because we combine all these capabilities in a WMS/WES/WCS package that also has direct control of hands-free picking, pick by light, and all forms of automation.

 Proven Picking Solutions